norcams/docs-enduser/docs/speculativeexecution.rst

 * `[Red Hat] Controlling the Performance Impact of Microcode and Security Patches for CVE-2017-5754 CVE-2017-5715 and CVE-2017-5753 using Red Hat Enterprise Linux Tunables`_

+* `[Microsoft] Understanding the performance impact of Spectre and Meltdown mitigations on Windows Systems`_

 * `Meltdown and Spectre main site`_